When someone mentions the term “digital marketing,” chances are the first thing that pops in your mind is a small business or large corporation.

-Take time to learn which hashtags are used by your peers and which are trending to help you get seen by more people.
+Take time to learn which hashtags your peers use and which are trending to help you get seen by more people.
 Consider using branded hashtags for all of your organization’s posts, such as #yourcompanyname, #yourcampaignname, etc.

-Respond to questions and comments on your organization’s posts and join relevant groups on Facebook and LinkedIn where you can contribute your expert knowledge.
+Respond to questions and comments on your organization’s posts and join relevant groups on Facebook and LinkedIn to contribute your expert knowledge.

 Your website’s design should allow for easy navigation and provide a top-notch user experience.

 There are a few things that you can do to maximize lead generation and donation revenues, such as: